niwinz/niwibe-site/content/blog/2016-04-03-state-management-with-rum.md

 - Big and/or not reusable components just access directly to the state or uses a [lenses][3] approach just for create a focused vision of the state.

-In fact, the direct access to the state is used in very little portion of code and almost always [lenses][3] are used.
-Maybe you are asking yourself: but that is this so called **lenses**?.
-As a very simplistic description: lenses are the *functional* approach to focus to some portion of data structure (tree or seequence like) for easy access to it or transform it.
+In fact, in [uxbox][1], the direct access to the state is used in very little portion of code and almost always [lenses][3] are used instead.
+Maybe you are now asking yourself: but that is this so called **lenses**?
+As a very simplistic
+description: lenses are the *functional* approach to focus to some portion of data structure (tree or seequence like) for easy access to it or transform it.

-But the most interesting and important part of lenses implemented in [lentes][3] library is the ability to derive atoms from other atoms:
+The most interesting and important part is the ability to derive atoms from other atoms that [lentes][3] library provides:

 ```clojure
 (require '[lentes.core :as l])